awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

    1. Choose **Enable access logs**\.

    1. For **S3 location**, type the name of your S3 bucket, including any prefix \(for example, `my-loadbalancer-logs/my-app`\)\.
 You can specify the name of an existing bucket or a name for a new bucket\.
+If you specify an existing bucket, be sure that you own this bucket and that you configured the required bucket policy\.

    1. \(Optional\) If the bucket does not exist, choose **Create this location for me**\.
 You must specify a name that is unique across all existing bucket names in Amazon S3 and follows the DNS naming conventions\.
 For more information, see [Rules for Bucket Naming](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.